 The Wisconsin Technical College System (WTCS) has implemented a requirement that all technical colleges measure program outcomes attained by students.
 This requirement is called Technical Skills Attainment (TSA).
 The main objective of TSA is to ensure graduates have the technical skills needed by employers.
-Students are notified of TSA reporting in their final few courses of the program.
+Nursing students will take the NCLEX exam, and the results from this exam will satisfy the TSA requirement.